-Not every client who enters counseling will have clarity regarding goals.
+Not every client who enters counselling will have clarity regarding goals.
 While they may know that they want to quit drinking or using drugs, they may not be clear as to what path to take to get there.
 They may also not have clarity regarding other life goals, such as career, relationship, and so on.

 They might also not understand the discrepancy between their drug use and their life goals.
 The MI therapist can help the client identify any ambivalence and pinpoint primary goals to begin working on.

 Part of the MI process is to discover and evoke the client’s motivation for change.
 The therapist will ask direct questions to gauge the level of motivation.
-Some clients are beyond ready to make serious changes, while others say they are, but after a bit of digging they realize they aren’t.
+Some clients are beyond ready to make serious changes, while others say they are, but after a bit of digging, they realize they aren’t.

 Openness and willingness are two key characteristics to create change.
-Motivational interviewing encourages the therapist to ask open-ended questions so the client can start exploring just how ready and committed the are to change.
+Motivational interviewing encourages the therapist to ask open-ended questions so the client can start exploring just how ready and committed they are to change.
 Having them elaborate oftentimes gives them greater insight into what’s going on under the surface.

 Ultimately, the MI therapist desires to see the client want to help create their own unique plan for change based on their motivation to experience transformation.
 The whole MI process is geared toward clients starting to dig deep into their mindsets to gauge where their motivational level for change is.
-Once they understand that motivation matters, they’re likely to want to be more proactive in changing what needs changed in their lives.
+Once they understand that motivation matters, they’re likely to want to be more proactive in changing what needs to be changed in their lives.

 There may be some client resistance to change in the therapeutic process.
-The therapist’s role will be to approach it from a nonconfrontational stance.
+The therapist’s role will be to approach it from a non-confrontational stance.
 They can listen with empathy, perhaps asking some open-ended questions that may cause the client to look at things from an alternative view.
 The therapist can allow the client to have that resistance, seeking other avenues to help them understand the motivation for change better.

 Regarding substance abuse, motivation to stop abusing alcohol or drugs is necessary.
-The reality is that if someone just doesn’t want to stop the addictive behavior, they’re probably not going to last long on the recovery path.
+The reality is that if someone just doesn’t want to stop the addictive behaviour, they’re probably not going to last long on the recovery path.

 MI is a helpful technique because it helps the client talk themselves into change.
 It provides a therapeutic environment where the client is more likely to come to terms with where their motivation level is currently at.
-The interviewer then evokes from them internal motivation that’s already there.
+The interviewer then evokes from them the internal motivation that’s already there.

 The clients are directed to see what their life might look like if they completely stop abusing substances.
 Being able to envision a healthy, happy life can provide the motivation to perhaps take steps they’ve never taken before.

 MI has been found helpful for those struggling with addiction.
-Being able to recognize their ambivalence is a good start to thinking about what it might take for them to seriously consider stopping the substance abuse for good.
+Being able to recognize their ambivalence is a good start to thinking about what it might take for them to seriously consider stopping substance abuse for good.

 If you’re struggling with substance abuse, consider reaching out for help.
 There are therapists that are trained to provide assistance specifically for those with addiction issues.
 Motivational interviewing is one technique that may be combined with other therapeutic techniques to assist you in recovering fully from addiction, going on to enjoy the kind of life you truly desire.